 Among his many interests, conducting staged performances of opera and musicals remains extra special for him.
 He has conducted many staged performances including Die Fledermaus, The Tenderland, Showboat, My Fair Lady, Gianni Schicci, and many more.

 Maestro Dollinger is a frequent conductor and clinician for various youth string festivals, competitions and workshops.
 When Mr. Dollinger is on Hawaii Island, he enjoys working with student ensembles as well as speaking to the youngest students about music.
-He will be the guest conductor for the Illinois Music Educator’s District Festival held on the campus of Western Illinois University in November of 2018.
+He was the guest conductor for the Illinois Music Educator’s District Festival held on the campus of Western Illinois University in November of 2018.
+His time with the students was so successful that he has been asked back to conduct the festival in 2019.
 In March of 2019, he will be the featured wind ensemble conductor at the NUIC Music Conference Festival.
 During the ’16-17 season, Maestro Dollinger was the guest conductor at the Iowa Junior Honors Festival held in Ames, Iowa.
 He has been invited on numerous occasions to conduct at Illinois Music Educators Association events, including all-day festivals rehearsing, teaching, mentoring and performing with some of the state’s best high school symphonic musicians.
 He was conductor of the 2014 Metro Orchestra Festival in Cedar Rapids (IA) and was a guest clinician at the Jefferson Orchestra Invitational in 2016, which was also held in Cedar Rapids.
 Mr. Dollinger has been a recurrent guest conductor with the Northwest Indiana Youth Symphony Orchestra.

 During his studies, he has studied with many prestigious pedagogues.
 Larry Rachleff, Adrian Gnam, Leonid Korchmar, Manual Alvarez, and Glenn Block are but a few of his mentors.
 Mr. Dollinger has also been awarded a number of academic honors including induction into the Phi Kappa Lamda Honor Society.